 Namazgāh / ‘Īdgāh

 A structural typology and basic form which transferred directly from Central Asia to India, with a shift from brick to stone, was the namazgāh, referred to as an ‘īdgāh in India.
-The addition of screen walls, in Delhi and Ajmer, and the construction of the ‘idgah north of Bayana, are all arguably a translation of the large central iwan with lower flanking arches of a single side of a four-iwan mosque courtyard, and structures such as the Qarakhanid namazgāh in Bukhara, of the early twelfth century.
+The addition of screen walls, in Delhi and Ajmer, and the contemporaneous construction of the ‘īdgāh north of Bayana, are all arguably a translation of the large central iwan with lower flanking arches of a single side of a four-iwan mosque courtyard, and structures such as the Qarakhanid namazgāh in Bukhara, of the early twelfth century.
 Here there is a more direct transfer of form from brick to stone, with a similar aesthetic and use of inscriptions, the use of corbelled rather than voussoir arches notwithstanding.

 Ghurid Monuments in India

 The Ghurid conquest of northern India was by no means a monolithic event or a simple linear process of expansion.
-Their occupation of regions was often sporadic, and at times they only tenuously held, or occasionally even lost possession of, land during the early period.
+Throughout the final three decades of the twelfth century their occupation of regions was often sporadic, and at times they only tenuously held, or occasionally even lost possession of, land..
 Such fluid political and military realities must have, in part, affected the development of the nascent Indo-Ghurid architectural aesthetic in the region.

 The greatest significance, for the purposes of this study, lies not in the copying from one medium to another in a different place, but the changes, innovations and syntheses that occurred as a result of the interaction of different traditions, craftsmen and materials.
 These led to the emergence of a distinctive and fresh aesthetic that was unlike anything which had gone before, in either the Muslim or the Hindu tradition.